freshprogrammer/pyro/readme.md

 - New bug where you can mash keys and end up walking directly backwards
 - New bug where food can fails to spawn or fails to be eaten.
 Lingers after being walked on.
 Disconnect between GameSlot and Gameobject

+- bug with restart
+- added sounds to food and fire hits
+- added game over colision when hitting fire

 ###Build Notes
 To build with fresh solution, you will need to manually link the FreshGameLibrary.dll included in the bin folder.